Erin Coffel

-Erin Beth Coffel (born February 28, 2002) is an American professional softball player for the Bandits of the Athletes Unlimited Softball League (AUSL).
+Erin Beth Coffel (born February 28, 2002) is an American professional softball player for the Chicago Bandits of the Athletes Unlimited Softball League (AUSL).
 She played college softball at Kentucky.
 She was named the inaugural AUSL MVP in 2025.

 High school career

 Coffel attended Bremen High School in Bremen, Indiana.
 During her junior year in 2019, she batted .691 with 19 home runs, 52 run batted in (RBI), with a .760 on-base percentage, 1.543 slugging percentage and a 2.217 on-base plus slugging (OPS) and led the Lions to the Class 2A state championship.
 Following the season, she was named the Indiana Gatorade Player of the Year.
 During her senior year in 2020, that was cancelled due to the COVID-19 pandemic, she batted .432 with 18 home runs and 58 RBI and led the Indiana Magic Gold to a third-place finish at the PGF Premier 16U Nationals.
 She was subsequently named Indiana Gatorade Player of the Year for the second consecutive year.
 She also played basketball and helped lead the Lions to the 2020 Class 2A Fairfield Sectional with a game-high 20 points, their first sectional championship since 2004.

 She finished her high school career with a .627 average, 168 hits, 191 runs, 164 RBI and a state-record 50 home runs.
 She was ranked No. 7 in the FloSoftball Hot 100 ranking for the class of 2020.
 On November 18, 2019, she committed to playing college softball in Kentucky.